 The Idea of a Human

-We have discussed in this class what is means to be human—how we are different from and similar to other species.
+We have discussed in this class what it means to be human—how we are different from and similar to other species.
 We have considered whether other species have language, or whether it is uniquely human.
 We have looked at how categories like “subsistence” and “race” have been used to justify treating people like non-humans or sub-humans.
-We have examined non-human primates and their similarities and differences to humans, and discussed whether other species (or even river or trees) should have rights like humans do.
-We have looked at the ambiguity of humanness in the paleoanthropological record, asking whether Neanderthals and other hominins were human, and if so, why.
+We have examined non-human primates and their similarities and differences to humans and discussed whether other species (or even rivers or trees) should have rights like humans do.
+We have looked at the ambiguity of humanness in the paleoanthropological record and considered whether Neanderthals and other hominins were human, and if so, why.
 And finally, we considered whether ancient human remains like Anzick Boy and Kennewick Man are people, and should be treated as such, or whether they are objects to be studied.

 Taking the Long View